andyhorn/firebase_flavors/README.md

 firebase_flavors configure
 ```

-This will configure all flavors, or specify specific ones:
+This will configure all flavors, or you can specify flavors using a list:

 ```bash
 firebase_flavors configure dev,staging